Skip to Content

 installation

-By default, after deployment the Workload Autoscaler will automatically calculate recommendations for certain workloads but will not apply updates.
+By default, the Workload Autoscaler will automatically calculate recommendations for certain workloads but will not apply updates.
 Once the deployment is complete, you can configure a AutoscalingPolicy and RecommendationPolicy to update strategies and adjust workload recommendations.

 Upgrade and Uninstall